DV

 Strategy & risk

-QQQM tracks NASDAQ-100 Index with a growth approach, while QYLD tracks NASDAQ 100 using a covered call strategy.
+QQQM tracks NASDAQ-100 Index with a growth approach, while QYLD tracks NASDAQ 100 with a covered call approach.
 Beta is 1.18 for QQQM and 0.49 for QYLD, indicating QYLD is less volatile relative to the market.

 QQQM beta1.18